Youngin9210/conflict-repo/README.md

 # conflict-repo
-Repo with intentional conflicts to demonstrate how to merge with git
+Repo with intentional conflicts to show how to merge with git

+dummy text here